 It would normally pop through the letterbox each month and, because it does not have to be searched for, it is more widely read than otherwise would be the case.
 Many keep it handy for occasional quick reference.

 So, if you know of someone who may not be online, please do print out a copy and offer it to them so that they can retain their connection, but please do so in a safe way to avoid spreading the virus.

-We will not be publishing commercial adverts in our online editions.
+We did not publish commercial adverts in our online editions.

-Recurring adverts have therefore been suspended and will start appearing again in our next printed edition.
-The run will be extended to ensure they appear for the correct number of editions.
+Recurring adverts were therefore suspended and will start appearing again in our October 2020 printed edition.
+The run will be extended by up to 6 months to ensure they appear for the correct number of editions.
 If a change to the wording becomes necessary for a recurring advert we will accept that when the time comes.